-And if you should be interested in a book about edible plants, this one may be of interest to you.
-It is called A Field Guide to Edible Wild Plants Eastern and Central North America.
+And if you should be interested in books about edible plants, these may be of interest to you.

 Now that I know the name of the plant, for some reason it makes me feel better.
 And I have seen more of it ( and pulled it out right away).
 I like to know the plants that I have growing in my garden whether I want them there or not.
 Can you identify with that?
 I just need to know.
 It helps to have a manual handy to identify it.

 It was the blossom that cinched the identity.
 This photo is from Wiki.
-Mouse over it to see credits.
+Click on it to see the credits.